 We’re pretty suited to “lake time” because neither Hubby nor I work a traditional 9-5 job, so our days vary wildly.
 Sometimes we eat breakfast together, sometimes we’re apart for every meal of the day.
 Some mornings see us up at 3am or the crack of dawn – but don’t cry for us, because sometimes we don’t roll out of bed until 9.
 I’ve lamented that I wish I could be one of those people who wakes up early naturally, instead of being jolted awake by the sound of my shrieking alarm clock.
 But I’m the kind of person who will get a second wind at night and end up rearranging my closet at midnight, which makes sticking to a routine tricky; it’s just not in my nature.
 I’ve been craving more routine, though, so I’ve been working on committing to some kind of schedule because I have to admit that even though my body fights my desire to be an early riser (I have turned off my alarm in my sleep!), my brain loves being up early.
 It’s especially peaceful on the lake in the early morning and I love being awake before the sunrise – it’s so invigorating!

-So these days, that ‘s my ideal morning: slow, leisurely, relaxed.
+So these days, that’s my ideal morning: slow, leisurely, relaxed, and loving lake life.

 I’ve stopped feeling guilty about reading a magazine when the house is messy, or enjoying some quiet time when I should be busy.
 The lake has a calming effect that lulls us into laziness and I don’t mind one bit – which is a major change for a type-A person like me!